m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-1-filter.md

  - Download [this file](./data/tutoring.csv).
  - Save it in the folder `/Users/YOUR_NAME/Documents/UCLA-Classes/PIC-1/3-Spreadsheets`.
- - Through your g.ucla.edu email, open `Sheets`.
+ - Through your g.ucla.edu email, open Google Sheets.
    - Click on the icon with 9 dots, next to UCLA, in the top-right.
    - Select `Sheets`.
  - Click on `Blank spreadsheet`.